dovis94/wellness_tracker/README.md

 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?
 ## Data Preparation
-The data was collected from [Kaggle](https://www.kaggle.com/arashnic/fitbit) From the user [Möbius](https://www.kaggle.com/arashnic)
+The data was collected from [Kaggle](https://www.kaggle.com/arashnic/fitbit) From the user [Möbius](https://www.kaggle.com/arashnic).
 The data consists of personal fitness data taken from 30 *Fitbit* devices.
-Heart rate, sleep time, steps counter.
+It consists of Heart rate, sleep time, steps counter metrics.

 I first reviewed the .csv files that I wanted to analyze and checked for any missing values,
-any inconsistencies and corrected the formating of the dates.
+and inconsistencies and corrected the formating of the dates.
 ```  daily_activity <- read.csv("C:.../Fitabase Data 4.12.16-5.12.16/dailyActivity_merged.csv") ```
 ```daily_calories <- read.csv("C:.../Fitabase Data 4.12.16-5.12.16/dailyCalories_merged.csv") ```